TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - but i'm not a fan of having to use someone else's solution to understand the problem
 - it feels like cheating, kinda
 - but now i understand the problem, i know what it was asking for, and i know how to implement a solution (or similar solutions in the future)

+Day 23:

+- oops! no code
+- today's parts were done almost entirely by hand, with the help of someone else's solution to give the first few steps needed to solve part 2
+- one thing that was made extremely apparent today is that in a lot of instances, i just need a bit of a nudge to start the process to get to the final answer
+- and often i'm missing that initial push because i chose to make this year harder for myself than it should be (full vanilla, 24 hour completion time)
+- as i'm missing available resources + setting a relatively short time limit, which increase stress
+- something that i'm going to do _next_ year is not apply these extreme constraints for myself, because they end up causing me to fail
+- in the same vein as day 22, i'm a little unsatisfied that i had to look at someone else's answer to understand their thinking
+- but after implementing it myself, i was able to understand the problem better
+- now i'm better prepared for future problems
+- perhaps the dissatisfaction stems from stubbornness? that i couldn't complete a day 100% on my own

 BONUS: